hf-thompson-lab/pnetr/Readme.md

 PnET is a simple lumped-parameter forest ecosystem model family designed to simulate the effects of climate change, disturbance, and biogeochemical perturbations on coupled C, H20, and N cycling.
 The PnET family consists of several models including [PnET-II](http://www.int-res.com/abstracts/cr/v05/n3/p207-222/), [PnET-Day](http://www.jstor.org/stable/4221255), [PnET-CN](https://linkinghub.elsevier.com/retrieve/pii/S0304380097019534), PnET-Daily, and PnET-SOM.
 Currently, in this package, we provide PnET-II, PnET-Day, and PnET-CN.

 > [!Tip]
+> This package is published in Methods in Ecology & Evolution!
+>
 > Please cite:
+>
-> Gao X., Zhou Z., Ollinger S.V., Matthes J.H., Jiao W., Thompson J.R.
-(2025) pnetr: An R package for the PnET family of forest ecosystem models. *Methods in Ecology & Evolution*. (issue and volume info coming soon)
+> Gao, X., Zhou, Z., Ollinger, S. V., Matthes, J. H., Jiao, W., & Thompson, J. R. (2025). pnetr: An R package for the PnET family of forest ecosystem models.
+Methods in Ecology and Evolution, 00, 1–11. https://doi.org/10.1111/2041-210X.70076